Davidster/AtanuaInDocker/README.md

 ## Note

-**When saving / loading atanua project files, make sure to use the mounted documents folder or else you will lose your work when you exit the program**
+**When saving / loading atanua project files, make sure to use the mounted documents folder or else you will lose your work when you exit the program.
+The resulting files will be saved to the documents folder where the aforementioned run.sh program is installed.**

 ![Documents folder location](./saveLocation.png)